Yuki Matsuoka

 Yuki Matsuoka (松岡 由貴, Matsuoka Yuki) is a Japanese actress, voice actress and narrator.
 She graduated from Otemae Women's University in Nishinomiya.
 She is affiliated with Production Baobab.
-Her notable roles include Ayumu "Osaka" Kasuga in Azumanga Daioh, Orihime Inoue in Bleach, Tsuruya in The Melancholy of Haruhi Suzumiya, and Alisa Bosconovitch in Tekken.
+Her notable roles include Ayumu "Osaka" Kasuga in Azumanga Daioh, Orihime Inoue in Bleach, Aiko Senoo in Ojamajo Doremi.
+Tsuruya in The Melancholy of Haruhi Suzumiya, and Alisa Bosconovitch in Tekken.